tatsuyamoriguchi/Poli/README.md

   <li>Updating user name and password
   <li>Local daily notifications to remind you to check today's task list at preset time
   <li>Auto layout
+  <li>Pop up reward message and image when completing all tasks assigned to a goal
+  <li>Done/undone a goal
+  <li>Grayed out done goals in goal list